Contrastive Learning for Unsupervised Domain Adaptation of Time Series

-We evaluate our method on two large-scale, real-world datasets with medical time series, namely MIMIC-IV \cite{johnson2020mimic} and AmsterdamUMCdb \cite{thoral2021sharing}.
+We evaluate our method using a wide range of time series datasets.
+(1)~We conduct extensive experiments using established \textbf{benchmark datasets} WISDM \citep{kwapisz2011activity}, HAR \citep{anguita2013public}, and HHAR \citep{stisen2015smart}.
+Thereby, we show our \framework leads to increasing accuracy on target domains by an important margin.
+(2)~We further conduct experiments on two large-scale, \emph{real-world} \textbf{medical datasets}, namely MIMIC-IV \citep{johnson2020mimic} and AmsterdamUMCdb \citep{thoral2021sharing}.
 We demonstrate the effectiveness of our framework for our medical setting and confirm its superior performance over state-of-the-art baselines.
-In fact, medical settings are known to suffer from substantial domain shifts (\eg, due to different patient cohorts, medical routines, reporting practices, etc., across health institutions) \cite{futoma2020myth, nestor2019feature, zech2018variable}.
+In fact, medical settings are known to suffer from substantial domain shifts across health institutions \citep{futoma2020myth, nestor2019feature, zech2018variable}.
 This highlights the relevance and practical need for adapting machine learning across domains from training and deployment.

-\textbf{Contributions:}\footnote{Our code is available at https://github.com/oezyurty/CLUDA .} \begin{enumerate} \item We propose a novel, contrastive learning framework (\framework) for unsupervised domain adaptation of time series.
-To the best of our knowledge, ours is the first that learns domain-invariant semantics in multivariate time series to preserve information on labels. \item We capture domain-invariant semantics in \framework through a custom approach combining nearest-neighborhood contrastive learning and adversarial learning to align them across domains. \item We demonstrate the practical value of our framework using large-scale, real-world medical data from intensive care units.
-Thereby, we confirm that our \framework achieves state-of-the-art performance. \end{enumerate}
+\textbf{Contributions:}\footnote{Codes are available at https://github.com/oezyurty/CLUDA .} \begin{enumerate} \item We propose a novel, contrastive learning framework (\framework) for unsupervised domain adaptation of time series.
+To the best of our knowledge, ours is the first UDA framework that learns a contextual representation of time series to preserve information on labels. \item We capture domain-invariant, contextual representations in \framework through a custom approach combining nearest-neighborhood contrastive learning and adversarial learning to align them across domains. \item We demonstrate that our \framework achieves state-of-the-art performance.
+Furthermore, we show the practical value of our framework using large-scale, real-world medical data from intensive care units. \end{enumerate}